Telephone: (01248) 38 2197

 Location: Office 007.8, Padarn Building, Normal Site

 Following an undergraduate degree in Biochemistry (BSc, JMU) and 3-years working within academic (University of Liverpool) and pharmaceutical research (Astra Zeneca), Julian returned to Liverpool John Moores University to study for an MSc in Sport Physiology.
 An 8-year period followed working as a physiologist and strength & conditioning coach within professional soccer, rugby union and international hockey before starting a PhD at Bangor University in 2010.
 In 2013-2014 Julian was a Postdoctoral Fellow within the School before being appointed as a Lecturer in 2014.
+Within this role, Julian teaches on modules focused on applied sport science and performance physiology and also continues his applied work acting as a Performance Director (Board) for Squash Wales and a performance consultant with the North Wales Rugby Development Region.

 Current research includes: